OmerM86/expense_manager/README.md

 ### Step 4: Create Table

-Login to the postegres admin panel and create a new server, you can access it in your web browser at:
+Login to the postgres admin panel and create a new server, you can access it in your web browser at:

 ```bash
 http://localhost:5050/
 ```

 ### Step 5: Access the Application